FRC1257/robotics-training/docs/frc/1-Basics/README.md

-# Basics
+# Basics {docsify-ignore-all}

 ## Goals

-- Learn how to program on your personal computer or on a chromebook
+- Learn how to program on your personal computer or on a Chromebook
 - Learn the current architecture of our robot programs
-- Be able to program the basic functionality for various subsystems
+- Be able to program the basic functionality for various common subsystems

 ## Tasks

 - Program the following subsystems:
-  - rolling intake
+  - Rolling intake
-  - claw intake
+  - Claw intake
-  - elevator
+  - Elevator
-  - arm
+  - Arm
-  - drivetrain
+  - Drivetrain